simonblee/marionette-dust/README.md

   });
 });
 ```

 Make sure all modules defined above are set up correctly in you require config file.
-Make sure you use
-the AMD version of the plugin.
+Make sure you use the module version of the plugin.

+### CommonJS
+If using a common JS loader, simply `require(backbone.marionette.dust)` and you
+should be good to go.

 ### Non-AMD
-Simply add the non-amd version to your project after Marionette.
-Use the template in the same way as the
+Simply add the non-AMD version to your project after Marionette.
+Use the template in
-AMD case.
+the same way as the AMD case.

 ## Compiling templates
-Templates must be compiled before using this plugin.
+Templates MUST be compiled before using this plugin.
 This can be done in any way you
-choose, for example compiling all tempaltes at page load, or compiling the required
+choose, for example compiling all templates at page load, or compiling the required
 template just before you use them.

 It is recommended that you pre-compile all templates into a single javascript file for